h4nyu/bdn-audio/README.md

 # app pre-submit <fold_indices>
 app pre-submit 0 1 2 3
 ```
 4. The target can be derived by all of these models.
-The predicted outputs will then be saved in `/store/submit`.
+The inference outputs will then be saved in `/store/submit`.

 ```sh
 # app submit <fold_indices>